HOW TO GIVE

-First, you can give electronically through our giving page by setting up an account here.
+First, you can give electronically through our giving page.
 Electronic gifts can be made one time or on a recurring basis and can be made by credit card, debit card, or ACH transfer.

 Third, you can mail a gift into our central offices at 8900 SW 168 St, Miami, FL 33157, and it will be processed just as weekend offering checks and cash are processed.
 Gifts through the mail can also be set up automatically through your bank’s BillPay program as well, and they will be sent automatically to us on a recurring basis.
 Many choose this option and find great priority in the automation of this discipline.